JuliaSobczak/JuliaSobczak.github.io/_posts/2024-01-09-the-land-and-sea-park.md

 ![whale-skeleton](/images/whale-skeleton.jpg)

-*This whale washed ashore in 1995, the park stated that it died due to consuming plastic waste*
+*This whale washed ashore in 1995, the park stated that it died due to consuming plastic*

 The short trail leading to the building was laid with pavers and had some interesting facts about the native flora.
 Necklace Pods produce bright yellow flowers and attract pollinators year round and Poisonwood, which is related to Poison Oak, causes severe skin irritation if touched.